Density-driven higher-order topological phase transitions in amorphous solids: Conclusion and discussion

-Recently, $3$D amorphous topological insulators protected by time-reversal symmetry has been experimentally observed in the films of Bi$_{2}$Se$_{3}$ \cite{corbae2021evidence}.
+Recently, $3$D amorphous topological insulators protected by time-reversal symmetry have been experimentally observed in Bi$_{2}$Se$_{3}$ films \cite{corbae2021evidence}.
 In addition, a density-driven phase transition between semiconducting and metallic polyamorphs of silicon has been realized by changing pressure \cite{mcmillan2005density}.
-Therefore, we propose that the density-driven higher-order topological phase transitions may be realized in amorphous Bi$_{2}$Se$_{3}$ thin film by changing the pressure of sample.
+Therefore, we propose that density-driven higher-order topological phase transitions may be realized in amorphous Bi$_{2}$Se$_{3}$ thin films by changing the pressure of the sample.